asder8215/sharded_ringbuf/README.md

         items_taken += curr_thread.await.unwrap();
     }
 ```
-If enquerer tasks need be in a loop, you can use the `async_stream` crate and hook up enquerer tasks to a stream, where you can denote that a `None` value returned by the stream means that it terminated.
+If enqueuers tasks need be in a loop, you can use the `async_stream` crate and hook up enqueuers tasks to a stream, where you can denote that a `None` value returned by the stream means that it terminated.

 # Benchmark Results
 I tried benchmarking this ring buffer (and comparing it with kanal async) with the following parameters:
 * 4 tasks for enqueuing and 4 tasks for dequeuing (each iterating through 250,000 usize)
 * 8 worker threads
 * Total capacity of the buffer is 1024 entries
-* Varying shards value I experimented on starting (8, 16, 32, 64, 128) using a ShiftBy policies with enquerer tasks operating on shard index 0-3 initially respectively, dequerer tasks operating on shard index 0-3 respectively with a shift of 4.
+* Varying shards value I experimented on starting (8, 16, 32, 64, 128) using a ShiftBy policies with enqueuers tasks operating on shard index 0-3 initially respectively, dequeuers tasks operating on shard index 0-3 respectively with a shift of 4.

 The following are timing results using `cargo bench` with varying shards in the order mentioned above (with barrier synchronization respectively):